lagom/lagom/docs/manual/java/guide/services/Test.md

 ## Running tests

-You can run tests from the Activator console.
+You can run tests from the sbt console.

 * To run all tests, run `test`.
 * To run only one test class, run `testOnly` followed by the name of the class i.e. `testOnly my.namespace.MyTest`.